urishani/galilean/README.md

 Click and select the configuration file you modified.
 The button disappears.

-Whenever the configuration is changed (see below), you can click anywhere on the banner for this button to re-appear and than to upload a new configuration.
+Whenever the configuration is changed (see below), you can click anywhere on the banner for this button to re-appear and then to upload a new configuration.

 Clicking anywhere on the banner again will make this button disappear.

-In general, the banner can run in full-page mode by clicking the ***F11*** button
-(or combine the ***Fn*** button with ***F11*** in some computers).
+In general, the banner can run in full-page mode by clicking the ***F11*** button (or combine the ***Fn*** button with ***F11*** in some computers).

 ## Configuration